Skip to Content

 Houck's wrongful death suit against Enterprise was settled after five long years of litigation.
 Enterprise finally admitted to 100% liability in the two girls' deaths, and a trial verdict awarded Ms. Houck $15 million.
 But Houck remained vigilant.
 "Justice has not been served," she said of the verdict.
 "Justice is making sure this never happens to another family.
 That's why the FTC must grant this petition."

 At Aaron Sachs & Associates, P.C., our personal injury lawyers represent car accident victims in Joplin and throughout the surrounding areas, including Webb City, Carthage, Sarcoxie, Carl Junction, Lamar, and Pierce City.
-To schedule an appointment for a free initial consultation, please call us toll-free at 1-888-777-AUTO, or visit our website.
+To schedule an appointment for a free initial consultation, please call us toll-free at 1-888-777-AUTO.

 Attorney meetings by appointment only